 Princess Waltz.
 It's hard to get into too much detail without major spoilers, but let's give it a shot.
 A man and a woman (let's call them Bob and Alice) got married, and had a son, Charlie.
 Alice's sister Denise had two daughters, Emily and Faye.
 When the second generation grew up, Emily married Charlie (her cousin), and had a son, Greg.
 However, Faye seduced Charlie as well, and had a daughter, Hannah.
 When Greg and Hannah grew up, they became the protagonist of the game and his primary love interest, Arata and Chris.
 Interestingly, no one ever mentions this.

-In Umineko no Naku Koro ni, Kinzo and Beatrice I had a daughter, Beatrice II.
-Kinzo then had another childwith Beatrice II: Yasu/Shannon/Kanon/Beatrice III.
-Now realize that Yasushkannontrice is a relationship with two or three of Kinzo's grandchildren, and how those guys are actually connected in the family tree.
+In Umineko: When They Cry, Kinzo and Beatrice I had a daughter, Beatrice II.
+Kinzo then had another childwith Beatrice II: Sayo Yasuda, also known as Shannon/Kanon/Beatrice III.
+Now realize that Sayo Yasuda is in a relationship with three of Kinzo's grandchildren, and how those guys are actually connected in the family tree.
 Yep.